metablaster/WindowsFirewallRuleset/README.md

 due to ex. uninstalled program, a missing system service which no longer exists, renamed executable after Windows update and similar reasons.

-6. Unlike default (predefined) Windows firewall rules, these rules are more restrictive such as, tied to explicit user accounts, rules apply to specific ports, network interfaces, specific executables, services etc. all of which is learned automatically from target system.
+6. Unlike predefined Windows firewall rules, these rules are more restrictive such as, tied to explicit user accounts, rules apply to specific ports, network interfaces, specific executables, services etc. all of which is learned automatically from target system.

-7. Updating, filtering or searching rules and attributes such as ports, addresses and similar is much easier since these rules are in scripts (serialized), you can use editor tools such as regex, multicursor or `CTRL + F` to perform bulk operations on your rules, doing this in any firewall GUI is beyond all pain or not possible due to interface limitations.
+7. Updating, filtering or searching rules and attributes such as ports, addresses and similar is much easier since these rules are in scripts, you can use editor tools such as regex, multicursor or `CTRL + F` to perform bulk operations on your rules, doing this in any firewall UI is not always possible due to interface limitations.

-8. A good portion of code is dedicated to provide cross platform and automated solution to build and define firewall specialized for target system and users, minimizing the need to do something manually thus saving you much valuable administration time.
+8. A good portion of code is dedicated to provide automated solution to build and define firewall specialized for target system and users, minimizing the need to do something manually thus saving you much valuable administration time.

 [Table of Contents](#table-of-contents)